aljoachim/wattstor-task/README.md

 ## Install requirements
 - Python 3.10 required
 - Installation steps will work on Linux systems
+- Models were trained and tested on CPU, since they dont require that much computational power
 ```
 python -m venv env
 source env/bin/activate